Enhancing Low-light Light Field Images with A Deep Compensation Unfolding Network: Proposed Method

-where $f_{mix}$ denotes aggregated ray feature, and $\beta_{i}$ is the fusion weight.
-The aggregated ray feature is concatenated with mixed results of five partially convolution features.
+where $f_{mix}$ denotes the aggregated ray feature, and $\beta_{i}$ is a learnable fusion weight, which is achieved using the mix ray convolution layer in Fig. \ref{fig:details-dpef}.
+After reducing the feature channel, the aggregated ray feature is concatenated with mixed results of five partially convolution features.
 The detailed architecture of the pseudo-explicit feature interaction module is shown in Fig. \ref{fig:details-dpef}.
 Besides, we also use a dense-skip connection between pseudo-explicit feature interaction modules as Fig. \ref{fig:feature}(b) when performing feature extraction.